agrawalprash/traceable-mixnets/README.md

 sudo docker run -it tmpets/db-sm-rsm:v1 /bin/bash # run in the host shell to launch a container shell python db_sm_rsm.py 10000 4 # run in the container shell
 ```
+Note: In case of a manual install on the host system, simply execute `python3.7 db_sm_rsm.py 10000 4` from the `db-sm-rsm` directory.

 Since the above command is a long-running one, it may be desirable to run it in background and fetch the results later.
 This can be done by running the following commands on the host shell:
 ```bash